Table 1-1M: System Kilometers Within the United States

 b Data represent kilometers of road owned (aggregate length of road, excluding yard tracks, sidings, and parallel lines).

 c Portions of Class I freight railroads, Amtrak, and commuter rail networks share common trackage.
-Amtrak data represent kilometers of track operated.
+Amtrak data represent kilometers of road operated.

-d Transit system kilometers is measured in directional route-kilometers.
-A directional route-kilometer is the kilometer in each direction over which public transportation vehicles travel while in revenue service.
+d Transit system length is measured in directional route-kilometers.
+Directional route-kilometers is the distance in each direction over which public transportation vehicles travel while in revenue service.
 Directional route-kilometers are computed with regard to direction of service, but without regard to the number of traffic lanes or rail tracks existing in the right-of-way.
+Beginning in 2002, directional route-kilometers data for the commuter and light rail modes include purchased transportation.
+The 2002 data has been revised to include purchased transportation data.

 f Includes trunk and gathering lines for crude-oil pipeline.

 g Excludes service pipelines.
 Data not adjusted to common diameter equivalent.
 Kilometers as of the end of each year.
-Includes field and gathering, transmission, and distribution mains.
-See table 1-8 for a more detailed breakout of oil and gas pipeline kilometers.
+Includes gathering, transmission, and distribution mains.
+Prior to 1990 data also include field lines.
+See table 1-10 for a more detailed breakout of oil and gas pipeline kilometers.
+Length data reported in Gas Facts prior to 1990 was taken from the American Gas Association's member survey, the Uniform Statistical Report, supplemented with estimates for companies that did not participate.
+Gas Facts length data is now based on information reported to the U.S. Department of Transportation on Form 7100.

 1960-95: U.S. Department of Transportation, Federal Highway Administration, Highway Statistics Summary to 1995, FHWA-PL-97-009 (Washington, DC: Annual issues), table HM-212.